fishjam-dev/fishjam-docs/docs/getting_started/notifications.md

 # Notifications

-Jellyfish sends server side notifications whenever some important event occurs, e.g.:
+Fishjam sends server side notifications whenever some important event occurs, e.g.:
 * a room has been created
 * some peer has connected
 * component has crashed